mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/arms.rst

-Patient Record Management System
+Appointment Record Management System
 ---------------

-This documentation outlines the entity relationship (ER) model for the Patient Record Management System within DermVision.
-The ER model defines the structure of the data and the relationships between various entities involved in managing patient records.
-Below is a detailed description of one of the key tables in the system: the **Patient** table.
+This section outlines the entity relationship (ER) model for the Appointment Record Management System within DermVision.
+The ER model defines the structure of the data and the relationships between various entities involved in managing appointment records.
+Below is a detailed description of one of the key tables in the system: the **Appointment** table.

-Patient Entity
+Appointment Entity
 ^^^^^^^^^^^^^^
-The **Patient** entity stores essential information about patients.
-This table is central to the Patient Record Management System, as it contains the primary data necessary for identifying and managing patient records.
+The **Appointment** entity stores essential information about patients.
+This table is central to the Appointment Record Management System, as it contains the primary data necessary for identifying and managing appointment records.

 **Attributes**